 Inventory will not be allotted and reserved to orders promptly, inventory levels will not be updated across all of your sales channels, and you will almost certainly oversell the inventory you do have.

-Overselling challenges are still one of the most common reasons businesses seek order management software.
-Still, it’s also one of the most manageable problems to solve once the order tracking software is in hand.
+Overselling challenges is still one of the most common reasons businesses seek order management software.
+Still, it’s also one of the most manageable problems to solve once the order-tracking software is in hand.

 Many businesses depend on multiple systems to handle their orders at first.